 - you must have lost at least one days employment and earnings.

-If you are unsure about your PRSI record, you can contact the PRSI Section at the Department of Social Protection for more information: 01 - 704 3000 or 01-6797777.
+If you are unsure about your PRSI record, you can contact the PRSI Section at the Department of Employment Affairs and Social Protection for more information: 01 - 704 3000 or 01-6797777.
 Please be aware that department officials may not be able to give out certain information about your Social Welfare/PRSI record under the Freedom of Information Act.

 If you have been self-employed, for example a sub-contractor in the building industry, you may have been paying a Class S contribution.
 You cannot claim Jobseeker's Benefit with Class S contributions, but may be able to claim Jobseeker's Allowance subject to a means test.
 The only exception to this rule is if you have the correct number of contributions and were self-employed under a contract of service.
 Please contact the INOU at 01 -856 0088 for more information.